AdobeDocs/experience-manager-65.en/help/assets/dynamic-media.md

 feature: Collaboration,Asset Management
 solution: Experience Manager, Experience Manager Assets
 ---
-# Working with Dynamic Media {#working-with-dynamic-media}
+# Work with Dynamic Media {#working-with-dynamic-media}

 [Dynamic Media](https://business.adobe.com/products/experience-manager/assets/dynamic-media.html) helps deliver rich visual merchandising and marketing assets on demand, automatically scaled for consumption on web, mobile, and social sites.
-Using a set of primary source assets, Dynamic Media generates and delivers multiple variations of rich content in real time through its global, scalable, performance-optimized network.
+Using a set of primary source assets, the software generates and delivers multiple variations of rich content in real time through its global, scalable, performance-optimized network.

-Dynamic Media serves interactive viewing experiences, including zoom, 360-degree spin, and video.
-Dynamic Media uniquely incorporates the workflows of the Adobe Experience Manager digital asset management (Assets) solution to simplify and streamline the digital campaign management process.
+The software serves interactive viewing experiences, including zoom, 360-degree spin, and video.
+It uniquely incorporates the workflows of the Adobe Experience Manager digital asset management (Assets) solution to simplify and streamline the digital campaign management process.

 <!-- >ARTICLE IS MISSING.
 GIVES 404 [!NOTE]
 >
 >A Community article is available on [Working with Adobe Experience Manager and Dynamic Media](https://helpx.adobe.com/experience-manager/using/aem_dynamic_media.html). -->

-## What you can do with Dynamic Media {#what-you-can-do-with-dynamic-media}
+## What you can do with the software {#what-you-can-do-with-dynamic-media}

-Dynamic Media lets you manage your assets before publishing them.
+The software lets you manage your assets before publishing them.
 How to work with assets in general is covered in detail in [Work with digital assets](manage-assets.md).
 General topics include uploading, downloading, editing, and publishing assets; viewing and editing properties, and searching for assets.

 Dynamic Media-only features include the following: